Maat-ka-Ra Hatshepsut

 Night-Sun Chapel (Vestibule)

-View of the vestibule from the edge of the rock.
-On the northern wall the queen stands before Amun (the legs are still preserved).
+View of the Night-Sun Chapel from the edge of the rock above.
+Left the northern wall with the niche, left of it the preserved legs of Amun and the queen.
 The vestibule is separated from the sun-altar by a slanting wall.
+Since spring 2015 the sun court is accessible to visitors.

 Niche of the Night-Sun Chapel